cds-snc/canadalogin-static-website/website/src/en/users/terms.md

 We take measures to safeguard our websites and your account information.

 ### Notifications
 We will send you emails about changes to your account.
 If you notice suspicious activity, it is recommended that you follow instructions promptly.
 We will always direct you to the help page.
 We will never send you a link to enter your phone number, password, or email address.
 These emails will always have high resolution images of the Government of Canada logo.
-You can update your email address in settings.

 ### Logging and monitoring
 Software programs are used to: